benbusby/whoogle-search/README.md

 docker run --publish 5000:5000 --detach --name whoogle-search whoogle-search:1.0
 ```

-And kill with: `docker rm --force whooglesearch`
+And kill with: `docker rm --force whoogle-search`

+*NOTE: Docker containers run by default with https enforcement.
+If your instance will be run over http, you'll need to add `--build-arg use_https=0` to your run command.*

 #### Using [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
 ```bash